moguelor/yii2-resource-image/README.md

 ### Welcome to the yii2-resource-image wiki!

-This is a component for yii2, that manager the images to upload in server and manage the generation of paths easiest.
+This is a component for yii2, to manage the images to upload in server and the generation of paths easiest.

 # Override